1975 LaGuardia Airport bombing: Investigations

-Other suggested perpetrators included the Mafia, the F.A.L.N. (who were responsible for the bombing of New York's Fraunces Tavern in January 1975), and the Jewish Defense League, though there was nothing to link these groups to the bombing other than past violence.
-Many note similarities between this bombing and the plane high-jacking and bombing of the same airport the following year by Croatian terrorist group OTPOR, with the leader of the group even giving a confession to being involved before walking back that same confession claiming it was made because of sleep deprivation.
-Convicted Croatian hijacker Zvonko Bušić was considered a person of interest in the bombing.
-While he spent over 30 years in prison for another bombing, he was never charged in the airport bombing.
-This incident also involved a bomb that went off seemingly unintentionally and there are further claims of both bombs being sabotaged by Yugoslav Secret Police UBDA, who are known to have infiltrated OTPOR, in order to malign the resistance group.
-There is a belief among some that the FBI caused the bombing to never be solved in order to protect their own informant(s), based on interpretations of the otherwise confusing manner the FBI handled the 1976 event and prevented access to the NYPD to the suspects of said latter event after the arrest of the suspects involved.
+Other suggested perpetrators included the Mafia, the FALN (who were responsible for the bombing of New York's Fraunces Tavern in January 1975), and the Jewish Defense League, although no evidence was found to link these groups to the bombing other than their past violence.
+Many note similarities between the LaGuardia bombing and the plane hijacking and bombing of the same airport the following year by Croatian terrorist group Otpor, whose leader confessed guilt for the LaGuardia attack but later recanted, claiming that he had confessed under the effects of sleep deprivation.
+Convicted Croatian hijacker Zvonko Bušić was considered a person of interest.
+Although he spent more than 30 years in prison for another bombing, he was never charged in the airport bombing.

-Since there was no credible claim of responsibility, investigators concluded the bomb had gone off at the wrong time and that the intent had been for it to detonate either 12 hours earlier or later, when the area would have been nearly clear of people.
-John Schindler, writing for The Observer, suggested the Yugoslav State Security Administration (UDBA or UDSA) orchestrated the bombing as a false flag attack as part of an ongoing effort to discredit Croatian dissidents.
+As there was no credible claim of responsibility, investigators concluded that the bomb had exploded at the wrong time and that the intent had been that it should detonate either 12 hours earlier or later, when the area would have been nearly clear of people.
+John Schindler, writing for The New York Observer, suggested that the Yugoslav State Security Administration (UDBA or UDSA) orchestrated the bombing as a false-flag attack as part of an ongoing effort to discredit Croatian dissidents.

 The Air Transport Association offered a $50,000 reward for information leading to the arrest of the bombers.
-As of 2023 the crime remained officially unsolved.
+The crime remains officially unsolved.
+With no developments in the investigation, the bombing has been largely forgotten; there is no memorial for the victims.